 It seems that almost every day we are confronted with the need to sign some sort of agreement or click through some sort of acceptance process.
 Each time you download an app you have to tap or click an icon that agrees to something.
 Using an airline or cruise boarding pass is often also a type of contract.
 We just cannot get away from them because they have become a part of everyday life.
 But, that doesn’t mean we should blindly sign agreements, especially long-term care agreements.

 Why You Need to Be Careful Signing Agreements

 Often we hear from a client or their family members about signing entrance agreements for long-term care facilities after they’ve already signed the document.
 The typical story we hear is that an employee took some information, printed out a set of documents, marked them up a little, and highlighted where the person should sign.
 The person asked a few general questions and then signed without reading even one line.

 Little did that person know that the employee probably had no idea what was being signed.
 In fact, that employee learned from the supervisor what to mark up and where the signatures had to be.
-When we’ve questioned some of those employees they’ve said things like, “It’s all boilerplate, and doesn’t really matter.”
-“It just goes in a file somewhere.”
-“Nobody reads that stuff.”
+When we’ve questioned some of those employees they’ve said things like, “It’s all boilerplate, and doesn’t really matter,” or “It just goes in a file somewhere.”
+We’ve even heard employees say, “Nobody reads that stuff.”

-To request a free case consultation with a lawyer at Hill & Kinsella, give us a call today at (727) 240-2350.
+To request a free case consultation with a lawyer to discuss your concerns, please give us a call today at (727) 240-2350.